explainers-by-googlers/companion-windows/README.md

 A transparent "overlay window" over the document which stays the same between origins could work.
 Scripts could then use something similar to worklets' `addModule` to load script into it.
 It would lend a great deal of flexibility in how any persistent elements are presented and behave, and wouldn't require browsers to cover the desired use patterns; instead, authors could keep up with design trends.

 On the other hand, this is likely to be somewhat confusing, may cause contention between pages, long-lived memory usage, persistent bad states (potentially across reloads), and other issues.

+### Document picture-in-picture

+[Document picture-in-picture](https://developer.mozilla.org/docs/Web/API/Document_Picture-in-Picture_API) allows showing a floating auxiliary window, which is used in many related use cases, notably media ones.

+However, while PIP has some key differences that make it not a substitute here:
+* It is strongly linked with the document which created it, and closes when that document navigates.
+* It renders outside the content area and in fact outside the browser window, as a floating borderless window.
+This is sometimes desirable (allowing users to consume media while using other applications entirely), but since it's more detached from the browsing session that spawned it, spoofing and user confusion are greater concerns.
+* It requires platform support for such windows, which is not universal (notably on iOS).
+On the other hand, rendering additional contents inside the same content area is likely supportable on a broader range of platforms.

 ## References & acknowledgements